-Payments may be made via Cash, Credit and Debit Card.
+Payments may be made via Credit and Debit Card.

 Racquel is currently a provider for Cigna and Empire Blue Cross and Blue Shield and Optum/United Healthcare.
-Her fees for individual psychotherapy are between $150-$200 with a limited number of lower fee slots between $75-$100 and $150-$200 for couples therapy.
+Her fees for individual psychotherapy are between $150-$200 with a limited number of lower fee slots between $75-$100.
+Family therapy is between $175-$220.
 Group psychotherapy is between $40-$60 per member.

-Gabrialle is currently in the proces of being paneled with several insurance plans.
+Gabrialle is currently a provider for Blue Cross/Blue Shield and Cigna.
 Her fees for individual psychotherapy are between $120-$175 with a limited number of lower fee slots between $75-$100.
 Couples therapy is $125-$175.

-LaJeanna is not paneled with insurance however she does offer lower fees and her rates are $50-$80 for individual psychotherapy.
+LaJeanna is not paneled with insurance however she does offer lower fees and her rates are $50-$80 for individual and couples psychotherapy.

 CANCELLATIONS AND MISSED APPOINTMENTS:

 24 hours advance notice is required for cancellation of an appointment except in the case of emergency.
-A fee of $50 will be charged for same day non emergency cancellations.
+A fee of $60 will be charged for same day non emergency cancellations.
 If you do not call or email to cancel your appointment, there is a no show fee of $75.

 RELEASE OF INFORMATION: